OvRcode/ovrride/wp-content/plugins/simple-tooltips/readme.txt

 == Upgrade Notice ==

-= 2.1.2 =
+= 2.1.3 =
-New: The new version adds compatibility with languages that use RTL (right to left) text.
+New: Resolves error notices in debug mode.